anirudhsuresh/APEX/README.md

    1. containing the report or the progress resport in a text format
    2. Example Data [Link](https://github.com/anirudhsuresh/APEX/blob/main/data1/1/0.txt)
 - ** Forecast Data**:
+   1. Sustainability Forecast Data: The project sustainability forecast is a .json file containing key-value where the key is the project and the value is the monthly sustainability forecast.

 ## Directory
 ```